 Nose and sinus inflammation

 Congestion in dogs can also result in nose and sinus inflammation.
-According to Merck Veterinary Manual, rhinitis, an inflammation of the mucous membranes inside your dog's nose, often presents with sinusitis, a condition where your dog's sinus linings become inflamed.
+According to Merck Veterinary Manual, rhinitis--an inflammation of the mucous membranes inside your dog's nose--often presents with sinusitis, where your dog's sinus linings become inflamed.

 Symptoms of nose and sinus inflammation

 These two conditions are often caused by a viral infection, like canine parainfluenza or canine distemper.
 Your dog can also develop nose and sinus inflammation because of an allergy, such as to dust, pollen, and even mold.
 Dogs who inhale smoke or who get a foreign object stuck in their nasal passages can also experience inflammation.
 Parasites, trauma, and chronic diseases can cause long-term nose and sinus inflammation in dogs.

 If your dog's nose or sinuses are inflamed, you may notice him sneezing, snoring, breathing with his mouth open, or even having a hard time breathing.
 Your dog may also have nasal discharge.
 Sometimes dogs will reverse sneeze, where they inhale shortly and quickly, in trying to clear their airways.

 A dog who is congested may feel dehydrated so it's important to encourage him to hydrate and drink lots of liquids if he's feeling under the weather.
 Treatment will vary depending on what your dog is diagnosed with.
 If your dog's congestion or nose and sinus inflammation is the result of an inflammation, your vet will prescribe an antibiotic.
 Allergies will be addressed if congestion is a result of a seasonal allergy or something minor.

 If your dog is congested because of something serious like congestive heart failure, your vet will administer diuretics to help remove fluid from the lungs.